-The Mfolozi System comprises of the White and the Black Mfolozi rivers.
-Significant towns in the catchment include Vryheid, Ulundi, Babanango, Nongoma and Mtubatuba.
 The most significant water resource development is the Klipfontein Dam which is situated in the upper reaches of the White Mfolozi River.
 The dam was constructed to supply water to the town of Vryheid but can also be used to increase the water supply to Ulundi if necessary.
 The challenge in this catchment is not that there is not enough water but there is a lack of storage which results in low firm yields and water shortages occur during drought events.
 The shortages that are reported in Ulundi are mostly due to operational problems.
 Domestic consumers from Ulundi and Vryheid, as well as the regional water supply schemes for Emondlo and Nkonjeni, are the major water users in the White Mfolozi catchment.